 Fix 5: Update the Jiobit App and Firmware

+Firmware updates can include connectivity improvements.
 To update the app: Check the App Store or Google Play for a Jiobit app update.

-- Scroll down to Firmware Update
+Scroll down to Firmware Update 4.
+Follow the prompts and keep the tracker nearby

 Keep the tracker within Bluetooth range of your phone during firmware updates.
 Moving out of range mid-update can corrupt the firmware and require a factory reset.